Stream raises $38M as its chat and activity feed APIs power communications for 1B users – TechCrunch

 That list is a notable indicator of what kinds of startups are also quietly working with Stream.

-The company is not disclosing its valuation but Schellenbach hints that it is “6x its chat revenues.”
+The company is not disclosing its valuation but said chat revenue grew by 500% in 2020.

-Indeed, the Series B speaks of a moment of opportunity: it is coming only about six months after the startup raised a Series A of $15 million, and in fact Stream wasn’t looking to raise right now.
+Indeed, the Series B speaks of a moment of opportunity: It is coming only about six months after the startup raised a Series A of $15 million, and in fact Stream wasn’t looking to raise right now.

 “We were not planning to raise funding until later this year but then Aydin reached out to us and made it hard to say no,” Schellenbach said.